 With Paper, DropBox is looking to break the shell and become more than a file storage platform.
 If you love a minimalistic and clean interface for collaborative editing, Paper is a great choice.

 Supported platforms: Works on all platforms, but needs an internet connection

 There are many more paid and free office programs that are capable of covering the basic user’s needs.
-So, the alternative options to Microsoft Office in 2019 are many and plenty.
-Even more when you include individual applications that aren’t bundled like AbiWord and LYX.
+So, the alternative options to Microsoft Office in 2020 are many and plenty, even more, when you include individual applications that aren’t bundled like AbiWord and LYX.

 Did you find this article helpful?
 Let us know what your favorite office productivity suites (or individual applications).